 Students are generally given 60 minutes to complete each benchmark assessment.
 The exception would be for students with an extended time accommodation within their IEP/IAP/EL-TPC plan.
-Any exceptions to the administration time for an assessment will be communicated by Kelly Day.
+Any exceptions to the administration time for an assessment will be communicated by the Academics Division.